varya/docpad-playgroud/src/documents/posts/test_en.html.md

 ---

-title: Switching to bem-core#v2
+title: New post in English

 categories: en issues
-old: true

 layout: post